Let's Talk Pulmonary Rehabilitation

 What would you say is the biggest benefit you gained from pulmonary rehab?

 Confidence in my abilities.
 We were equipped to be more aware of our illness, and how to deal with any problems we might meet.
-Most importantly it was explained why exercise of any kind is so effective in helping us to breathe better.
+Most importantly, it was explained why exercise of any kind is so effective in helping us to breathe better.
 I never knew we had respiratory muscles that help us to breathe for instance.
-I came away from my course with a good knowledge of what I need do to keep active – and as well as possible.
+I came away from my course with a good knowledge of what I need do to keep active - and as well as possible.

 Members of the group were all affected to a varying degree by COPD.
-Some being in a very poor shape and hardly able to walk.
+Some being in very poor shape and hardly able to walk.
 After six weeks everyone on the course had improved in both mobility and confidence.
 Not one said they had gained nothing from it.

 What's one thing you'd say to someone with COPD who's considering pulmonary rehab?

-Do yourself a favour and grab the opportunity with both hands.
-You will not only improve your health, but your life too.
+Do yourself a favor and grab the opportunity with both hands.
+You will not only improve your health but your life too.
 Our bodies are simply not made to not move.
 And move them we must.
 Sure it is easy when we find it hard to breathe to think of the easy way out.
 To sit and do nothing.
 We are not breathless doing nothing.
 Right.
 But sit for long enough and we will deteriorate to the point of getting breathless doing nothing.
 And this really is the start of the end.
 You will learn at pulmonary rehabilitation that being breathless while moving is not dangerous.

 Many who have entered pulmonary rehabilitation have gone from only being able to take very few steps to being able to take many more with relative ease.
 To enjoying time with their families once again.
-Don’t let being on oxygen put you off either.
-Several on our course used oxygen during their exercise routines, and benefited enormously from the course.
+Don't let being on oxygen put you off either.
+Several on our course used oxygen during their exercise routines and benefited enormously from the course.